 - Add eggs.
 Gently fold in hard boiled eggs, mashing the yolks a little.
 Adjust salt and jalapenos to taste.

-Of course, if you want a more fun way to eat it than just a fork, you totally can.
-I’ve got plenty of ideas on how to eat avocado and egg salad.
-You can’t go wrong with these:
+If you want a more fun way to eat it than just a fork, there are plenty of options:

-- Sandwich – Make an avocado egg salad sandwich with one of my keto breads (90 second keto bread for classic white bread flavor and almond flour bread for wheat bread flavor).
+- Sandwich – Make an avocado egg salad sandwich with your favorite bread.
+(I usually use keto bread, 90 second bread, or almond flour bread for healthy options.)

-- Lettuce wrap – Serve up the avo egg salad in lettuce cups.
+- Lettuce Wrap – Serve up the salad in lettuce cups.
 Iceberg, romaine, and bibb all work well.
 Here are ALL my lettuce wrap tips and tricks.